-A regular convention of the State Central Committee shall be held twice a year, one in the spring and one in the fall.
-In a Presidential Election year, the Fall Convention shall be held no sooner than 30 days after the General Election.
+A regular convention of the State Central Committee shall be held twice a year.
+In a Presidential Election year, the second Convention must be held subsequent to the General Election.
+In a Presidential Election year, the first convention must be held sixty (60) days prior to the Republican National Convention.
+(Starting in 2023).